Contra Dance Music: A Working Musician's Guide

 The fourth, and perhaps the most important:

-Some definitions (found on the web and modified):
+Some definitions of dance (found on the web and modified):

 Keys/Modes